codata/codata-www-starter/README.md

 # CODATA Website Landing Page

-A 3D interactive landing page for the CODATA (Committee on Data of the International Science Council) website, currently under construction.
+A 3D interactive landing page that can be used for any CODATA website under construction.
 This project showcases an immersive video experience built with React Three Fiber.

-## 🌐 About CODATA

-CODATA is the Committee on Data of the International Science Council (ISC).
-CODATA exists to promote global collaboration to advance open science and to improve the availability and usability of data for all areas of research.

-## 🚧 Project Status

-This landing page is currently **under construction** and serves as a temporary interactive experience while the main CODATA website is being developed.

 ## ✨ Features